-The Wellness Advocate and Customer relationships are the most valuable relationship at doTERRA.
-The Company takes great pleasure in teaming up with Wellness Advocates to present and offer our life-changing products and opportunity.
+The Wellness Advocate relationship is the most valuable relationship at doTERRA.
+The Company takes great pleasure in teaming up with Wellness Advocates to present and offer our life-enhancing products and our opportunity.

-E. Inaccurate Applications.
-An incomplete, incorrect, or fraudulent form will be deemed invalid from its inception.
+B. Inaccurate Applications.
+An incomplete, incorrect, or fraudulent Wellness Advocate application will be deemed invalid from its inception.

-G. Duty to Maintain Accurate Information.
+D. Duty to Maintain Accurate Information.
 To help ensure that the Company has the most current information, Wellness Advocates must advise the Company of changes to the submitted forms and attachments.
-Proposed changes to personal information should be submitted on a new Wellness Advocate, or Business Application Addendum with the word “Amended” written across the top.
+Proposed changes to personal information should be submitted on a new Wellness Advocate Agreement or Business Application Addendum with the word “Amended” written across the top.
 All parties to the Distributorship should sign the amended agreement before submitting it to the Company.

-H. Business Application Addendum.
-A Corporation, LLC, partnership, or trust may become a doTERRA Wellness Advocate by submitting, with the Business Application Addendum, true and correct copies of the formation documents, together with any other related documents the Company will request.
-The authorized officer, agent or trustee will sign the Wellness Advocate.
-The signup of a business entity cannot be done online.
+E. Business Application Addendum.
+A Corporation may become a doTERRA Wellness Advocate by submitting, with the Business Application Addendum, true and correct copies of the formation documents, together with any other related documents the Company will request.
+The authorised officer, agent or representative will sign the Wellness Advocate Agreement.
+The enrolment of a Corporation cannot be done online.

-I. Term of Contract and Contract Renewal.
+F. Term of Contract and Contract Renewal.
 The term of the Contract is one year from the date it is submitted to doTERRA.
-Unless the Wellness Advocate notifies the Company of his intent not to renew, or unless the Contract is terminated by the Company, the Contract is automatically renewed each year on its annual anniversary date.
-The Wellness Advocate agrees to pay an Annual Renewal Fee on or before the anniversary date of acceptance of the application.
-The Wellness Advocate agrees and authorizes the Company to automatically charge the credit card on file with the Company in the amount of $25.00 plus tax each year on the anniversary date to renew the Contract with the Company.
-A Wellness Advocate who does not have a Downline on the renewal date will be renewed as a Wholesale Customer, and agrees to be subject to the Wholesale Customer Agreement Form.
-The Company may elect to add the Annual Renewal Fee to the next product order.
-The Annual Renewal Fee helps the Company provide the Wellness Advocate with the necessary support materials and information on products and services, Company programs, policies and procedures, and related matters.
-The Annual Renewal Fee also covers the costs of all communications from the Company.
+Unless the Wellness Advocate notifies the Company of its intent not to renew, or unless the Contract is terminated by the Company or the Wellness Advocate, the Contract is automatically renewed each year on its annual anniversary date.
+The Wellness Advocate agrees to pay an annual renewal fee on or before the anniversary date of acceptance of the application.
+The Wellness Advocate agrees and authorises the Company to automatically charge the credit card on file with the Company in the amount of £15 each year on the anniversary date to renew the Contract with the Company.
+The Company may elect to add the annual renewal fee to the next product order.
+The annual renewal fee helps the Company to provide the Wellness Advocate with the necessary support materials and information on products and services, Company programs, policies and procedures, and related matters.
+The annual renewal fee also covers the costs of all direct mailings from the Company.

-J. Simultaneous Interests in Distributorships Prohibited.
-A Wellness Advocate may not have a simultaneous beneficial interest or be a co-applicant in more than one Distributorship, or simultaneously own a beneficial interest in a Wholesale Customer account.
-A beneficial interest includes, but is not limited to, any ownership interest; any rights to present or future benefits, financial or otherwise; rights to purchase at wholesale prices; recognition; or other tangible or intangible benefits associated with a Distributorship or Wholesale Customer.
-Married spouses must be part of the same Distributorship, and cannot have more than one Distributorship between them, or own a beneficial interest in a Wholesale Customer account.
-A business owner cannot have a Distributorship in the name of the business and a separate Distributorship in the owner’s own name, or have a beneficial interest in a Wholesale Customer account, or another business.
+G. Simultaneous Interests in Distributorships Prohibited.
+A Wellness Advocate may not have a simultaneous beneficial interest or be a co-applicant in more than one Distributorship.
+A beneficial interest includes, but is not limited to, any ownership interest; any rights to present or future benefits, financial or otherwise; rights to purchase at wholesale prices; recognition; or other tangible or intangible benefits associated with a Distributorship.
+Married spouses must be part of the same Distributorship, and cannot have more than one Distributorship between them.
+A business owner cannot have a Distributorship in the name of the business and a separate Distributorship in the owner’s own name, or another business.
 An exception to this rule is the Presidential Diamond Multiplier Account.
-See, Section 10.B.5.
+See Section 10.B.3.

-L. Company Recognition.
-The Company may choose to recognize Wellness Advocates at selected events and in various publications including conventions and magazines.
+I. Company Recognition.
+The Company may choose to recognise Wellness Advocates at selected events and in various publications including conventions and magazines.
 Recognition will be based upon criteria and standards adopted and changed, from time to time, by the Company.
-The Company will typically recognize Wellness Advocates at the highest Rank they achieved for at least three of the most recent twelve months, except for first time Rank achievement.
+The Company will typically recognise Wellness Advocates at the highest Rank they achieved for at least three of the most recent twelve months, except for first time Rank achievement.